quantumlib/OpenFermion/README.rst

 * `OpenFermion-FQE <https://github.com/quantumlib/OpenFermion-FQE>`__ is
   a high performance emulator of fermionic quantum evolutions specified by a sequence of fermion operators, which can exploit fermionic symmetries such as spin and particle number.
-It is built as a plugin because C++ backends for OpenFermion-FQE must be compiled.

 Circuit compilation plugins
 ------------------------------------------